Privacy Policy

 NG24 1EZ

 This privacy statement is subject to change.
-If any changes are made, we will inform you via email or via a notice on our website.
-This privacy statement was last updated on May 2022.
+If any changes are made, we will publish a new advised version on our website.
+This privacy statement was last updated in February 2026.